cthing/meazure/README.md

 - Windows 10
 - 64-bit system

-## Installation
+## Downloading and Installation

-Meazure comes with an installer tool to install all program files on the system.
+The Windows installer for Meazure can be [downloaded from GitHub](https://github.com/cthing/meazure/releases).
 In addition to installing the program files, the installer configures the system to run the Meazure program.
 This configuration includes:

 - Associating the file suffix `.mea` with the Meazure program
 - Optionally placing an icon on the desktop